oyamauchi/wordle-solver/README.md

 Win!
 ```

+The solver supports hard mode; simply pass `--hard-mode`.

+You can have the solver stop printing prompts and remaining possibilities with
+the `--quiet` flag; this makes it easier to run the solver from a script.
+You
+just send guesses and/or scores over stdin, and get back guesses and/or scores
+over stdout.

+Other ways to use the solver:

+- If you have a solution word in mind, you can pass it to the solver using the
+  `--self-score <word>` flag to have the solver automatically compute the score
+  for each guess.

+- If you'd rather use your own guesses but still get the solver's suggestions,
+  use the `--enter-guesses` flag.

-Passing the `--solve-all` flag will instead run the solver with every possible
+- Passing the `--solve-all` flag will instead run the solver with both
-solution word, printing out how many guesses each one took to solve, and
+  strategies and every possible solution word, printing out how many guesses
-printing a summary at the end (the data in the table below).
+  each one took to solve, and printing a summary at the end (the data in the
+  table below).

 ## Word lists